NoobGrinder420/coding-questions-LLM/README.md

 # Leetcode-LLM
-Made this mini project during a LLM bootcamp at Republic Poly
+Made this mini project during a mini LLM bootcamp

 #Please run code in google colab and change google drive directories accordingly in the code